monsoonmaelstrom/book2/book2.md

 “I take it things could have gone better, then?”
 Hazel asks, from where she’s currently sitting cross-legged on the floor holding a sewing needle and some thread.

 I give a curt nod.
-“Excuse me for a moment,” I tell her, as I reopen the door and step back into the hallway.
+“Excuse me for a moment,” I tell her, as I make the split second decision to reopen the door and step back into the hallway.

 I knock on John’s door.
 He doesn’t answer, but I’m pretty sure he’s in there, so I bang harder until I finally see the knob begin to twist.
 Then I stop and wait for the door to open.